davorg/dmp/chapters/chapter06.md

 Notice that this final optimization is dependent on two things being
 true:

-1. The file input operator must be the only thing in the conditional expression, so you can’t write things like
+First, the file input operator must be the only thing in the conditional expression, so you can’t write things like

 	while (<FILE> and $_ ne 'END') { # THIS DOESN'T WORK!
 	  …
 	}

-2 The conditional expression must be part of a while loop, so you can’t write things like
+Second, the conditional expression must be part of a while loop, so you can’t write things like

 	if (<FILE>) { # THIS DOESN'T WORK EITHER!